Macrometacorp/docs/docs/transactions/index.md

 Supported operations include:

-- Read and write documents.
+- Read and write documents to collections.
 - Get the number of documents in a collection.
+- Get the number of key-value pairs in a collection.
 - Truncate collections.
 - Run queries or query workers.